speedrun-hq/speedrunner/README.md

 - Executing cross-chain transactions to fulfill intents
 - Managing transaction fees and gas costs across different networks

+Currently, the service has hardcoded rules regarding what intents to fulfill.
+It does a simplified filtering based on intent amount, fee (depending on destination chain), and age.
+In the future, the operator will be able to configure these rules with a configuration file adapted for different risk profiles.

 ## Usage

 ### Prerequisites